shubham19nijwala/Facebook-Ad-Campaigns-Performance-Analysis-SQL/README.md

 11.) **Approved_conversion**: Total number of people who bought the product after seeing the ad.

- *In this project, I embark on a data-driven exploration of XYZ company's captivating advertising endeavors.
-Armed with **PostgreSQL** and a passion for uncovering insights, I have meticulously crafted **23 custom SQL queries** to extract invaluable nuggets of information from the dataset.*
+ **I am using a database tool called PostgreSQL to explore XYZ company's interesting advertisements.
+With a passion for discovering insights, I've created 23 unique SQL queries to extract valuable information from the dataset.**
 ## Objective
 * Conduct an in-depth analysis of Facebook Ad Campaigns.
 * Unveil the secrets behind the success and impact of XYZ company's advertising strategies.